lerndevops/kubernetes/pods/multi/readme.md

 Ambassador: An haproxy ambassador container receives network traffic and forwards it to the main container.
 Example: An ambassador container listens on a custom port, and forwards the traffic to the main container’s hard-coded port.

 Sidecar: A sidecar container enhances the main container in some way, adding functionality to it.
-Exam- ple: a sidecar periodically syncs files in a webserver container’s file system from a Git repository.
+Example: a sidecar periodically syncs files in a webserver container’s file system from a Git repository.

 Adapter: An adapter container transforms the output of the main container.
-Example: An adapter con- tainer reads log output from the main container and transforms it.
+Example: An adapter container reads log output from the main container and transforms it.